venkateshchary/plogs/docs/contribute.md

 ### Downloading python-virtualenv
 Creating a virtual environment is a key part to development.
-A virtual environment's main goal is to ensure you are developing with the correct version of python.
-Virtual environments can also isolate an installed python package to the directory you are developing in, as well as help avoid conflicts with your system version of python.
+A virtual environment's main goal is to ensure you are debugging with the correct version of python.
+Virtual environments also come with a lot feature such as isolate an installed `pip` packages to the directory of a project, as well as help avoid conflicts with your system version of python.

 In order to create a virtual environment, we need to install `python-virtualenv` with `pip`.
 If you don't already have `pip`, you might need to do some research on how to install `pip` for your machine.
 Feel free to give these blogs a look: